Finding, keeping, and developing great people isn’t easy, but finding, keeping, and developing great managers is even harder.

 Fostering innovation and empowering their teams to make decisions is how managers can inspire – and learn from failures and achievements.
 They don’t micromanage people.
 They encourage innovative ideas and approaches and help people to implement them.

 Effective managers help people stay motivated to do their best work.
-They make the people they manage feel valued and supported.
+They make the people they manage feel valued, supported, and empowered.
 They feel they’re successful when the employees they manage are successful.
-People would willingly recommend such people as good managers.

 Results-oriented managers ensure performance standards are maintained.
 They work with team members to help remove blockades and get the team workable outcomes from team meetings.